joshuagawley/jglockfree/DESIGN.md

 Michael and Scott handwave away memory management ("we assume garbage collection") but since we are using C++, we face two problems:

 **The ABA problem**: A pointer is freed and reallocated to the same address, causing a compare-and-swap operation to succeed when it shouldn't.
-Our original implementation used tagged pointers to address this issue; the upper 16 bits of each pointer stored a version counter that increments on each CAS, so even if an address is reused, the tag differs.
+Hazard pointers solve this problem implicitly; a protected node cannot be freed, so its address cannot be reused while any thread holds a reference to it.

 **Use-after-free**: A thread may load a pointer, get preëmpted, and another thread frees that node before the first thread dereferences it.
 Tagged pointers don't help here; the dereference happens _before_ the CAS.